 A Quick Guide to Using UTM Coordinates

-Standing at the road junction marked with the star on the topographic map pictured above, a GPS unit set to display position in UTM coordinates, would report a location of:
+Standing at the center of the marker shown on the map below, a GPS unit set to display position in UTM/UPS format, would report a location of:

-The map has Universal Transverse Mercator (UTM) grid lines spaced every kilometer or 1000 meters.
+The map has grid lines spaced every kilometer or 1000 meters.
+The grid is labeled with UTM coordinate values.
 The vertical grid lines determine East-West position and the horizontal grid lines determine North-South position.

 Look along the bottom edge of the map at the labels for the vertical grid lines.

-The label, 560000 mE., reads "five hundred and sixty thousand meters East."
-The label, 559, is an abbreviation for, 559000 mE.
-The two grid lines are 1000 meters apart.
+The label, , reads "seven hundred and six thousand meters East."
+The label, , is an abbreviation for, The two grid lines are 1000 meters apart.
 The horizontal grid lines are labeled in a similar manner.